Sea Serpent Grand

 North & Tiran

-This Red Sea dive itinerary combines the most famous wrecks in the northern Red Sea with dives on stunning walls and hard coral reefs.
+This Red Sea dive route brings together the most famous wrecks in the northern Red Sea with incredible dives along stunning walls and hard coral reefs.

-Dive the famous four wrecks of Abu Nuhas, the ship graveyard.
-This reef is close to the ship track to the Suez Canal and has claimed more ships than any other in the Red Sea.
-The wrecks are scenic, littered with coral and great for photography, especially the Carnatic, which sank in 1869.
+You'll get to dive the famous four wrecks of Abu Nuhas, often called the 'ship graveyard'.
+This reef is super close to the shipping lane for the Suez Canal and has claimed more ships than any other in the Red Sea.
+These wrecks are incredibly scenic, covered in corals, and just perfect for photography, especially the Carnatic, which went down in 1869.

-The Brother Islands, the peaks of two underwater mountains rising from the depths, can be explored while diving in the Red Sea about 50 nautical miles off the coast near the city of Quseir.
+The Brother Islands are like the tops of two underwater mountains popping up from the deep, and you can explore them while diving in the Red Sea, about 50 nautical miles off the coast near Quseir.

-The Aida II, an Egyptian supply ship, and the Numidia, a cargo ship, are moored on the walls of Big Brother and can be explored on this Red Sea liveaboard.
+You can explore the Aida II, an Egyptian supply ship, and the Numidia, a cargo ship, which rest on the walls of Big Brother during this Red Sea liveaboard trip.

-Daedalus Reef is a large oval reef with a lighthouse, and its walls offer some of the most beautiful dive sites in the Red Sea.
+Daedalus Reef is a big, oval reef with a lighthouse, and its walls offer some of the most stunning dive spots in the Red Sea.

-The thresher shark, an oceanic species, as well as the magnificent whale shark have occasionally been spotted near the reef.
+You might even spot thresher sharks, an oceanic species, and sometimes even the magnificent whale shark near the reef!

-Last but not least, this liveaboard ends with Elphinstone, a legendary Red Sea reef where you can expect the unexpected.
+And to top it all off, this dive safari finishes up at Elphinstone, a legendary Red Sea reef where you can truly expect the unexpected.

 Daedalus, Rocky & Zabargad

-Daedalus Reef, also known as Abu El Kizan, is the most remote of all the reefs in the Egyptian Red Sea.
-The islands of Rocky and Zabargad lie close together to the south-east of Ras Banas.
-Rocky's shear walls are covered with breathtaking forests of soft corals and sea fans.
-The spectacularly beautiful island of Zabargad was used as a gemstone mine in ancient times.
-The shear walls of Elphinstone Reef plunge steeply into the blue, richly decorated with soft corals and sea fans.
+Daedalus Reef, also called Abu El Kizan, is the furthest reef from the coast in the Egyptian Red Sea.
+Rocky and Zabargad islands are super close to each other, southeast of Ras Banas.
+Rocky's sheer walls are absolutely covered in stunning forests of soft and fan corals.
+Zabargad Island is incredibly beautiful and was even used as a gemstone mine way back in ancient times.
+The sheer walls of Elphinstone Reef drop steeply into the blue, all decked out with soft and fan corals.

 North & Brother’s

-The walls of the Brother's connect with the fantastic wrecks of the north of the Red Sea.
+The walls of the Brother's reefs link up with the amazing wrecks in the northern Red Sea.

 Rocky, Zabargad & St. John’s

-As Egypt's southernmost Red Sea diving destination, not many divers make it to St. John's, Zabargad and Rocky Island.
-Those that do often reiterate their belief that this is the best diving in the Red Sea.
-With an abundance of marine life, uncrowded dive sites and crystal clear visibility, it's easy to see why.
+Rocky, Zabargad & St. John's are Egypt's southernmost dive spots in the Red Sea, so not many divers get to visit them.
+But those who do often say it's the best diving in the Red Sea!
+With tons of marine life, uncrowded sites, and super clear water, it's easy to see why.

-St. John's is a healthy reef system located 40 kilometers southwest of Rocky Island and east of Elba National Park.
-Habili Ali and Habili Gafaar are two reef dives known for their abundant soft and black corals and pelagic fish species.
+St. John's is a super healthy reef system, about 40 kilometers southwest of Rocky Island and east of Elba National Park.
+You'll find Habili Ali and Habili Gafaar there, two amazing reef dives known for their loads of soft and black corals, plus all sorts of open-ocean fish!

 North & Wrecks

-The North Safari is a perfect combination of wreck and reef diving.
-You will visit the most impressive wrecks in the northern Red Sea and experience amazing reef diving.
-This cruise is suitable for everyone, including snorkelers.
+The North Safari is the perfect mix of wreck and reef diving.
+You'll get to explore the most incredible wrecks in the northern Red Sea and enjoy some truly stunning reef dives.
+This trip is great for everyone, even if you just want to snorkel!

 St. John’s